Aseprite Importers

 The result of the process differs depending on the target object type:

-Let's see examples for both.
+Let's look at examples for both.

 Aseprite file organization